jsn/icfp06/README.rst

     switch.
 This way we can give the branch predictor something to work with.
 Variables access is a bit tricky in this case, hence the use of closures for ops.

+clojure/naive.clj
+    Takes **32 minutes** (yes, that's minutes, not seconds) to run the ``sandmark``.
+This one is written in purely functional style, only using persistent data structures and ``loop``/``recur`` for emulating assignments.
+This is about as unwieldy to write as it is slow to execute.
+So, don't try this at home for low-level bit-crunching stuff.

 .. _dynasm: https://corsix.github.io/dynasm-doc/
 .. _GNU Lightning: https://www.gnu.org/software/lightning/manual/lightning.html